 International stars grace the classical stage

-Opera, ballet and classical music lovers have a wealth of choices as international stars will grace Montreal’s finest stages this winter and spring 2018.
+Opera, ballet and classical music lovers have a wealth of choices as international stars will grace Montréal’s finest stages this winter and spring 2019.

-Montreal is home to two great symphony orchestras, the Orchestre Métropolitain headed by Yannick Nézet-Séguin, and the Orchestre Symphonique de Montréal, lead by Grammy-winning conductor and rock star of the classical world, Maestro Kent Nagano.
+Montréal is home to two great symphony orchestras, the Orchestre Métropolitain, headed by Montréal native Yannick Nézet-Séguin (also the Music Director of the Metropolitan Opera in New York), and the Orchestre Symphonique de Montréal, led by Grammy-winning conductor and rock star of the classical world, Maestro Kent Nagano.

 One Night Stands